deGreeZ/boom-interview-project/docs/BOOM_API_CLIENT.md

 ## Features

+### Singleton Pattern

+The client uses the Singleton pattern to ensure:
+- Only one instance exists across the entire application
+- Authentication tokens are shared and reused across all requests
+- No redundant authentication requests

 ### Automatic Token Management

 The client automatically:
 - Requests an access token on first use
-- Caches the token until expiration
+- Caches the token until expiration (with 60-second buffer)
 - Refreshes the token when it expires
 - Includes the Bearer token in all API requests